Best MTD Software UK 2026: Free and Paid Options Compared

 Why AccountsOS Is Worth Considering

 AccountsOS takes a fundamentally different approach to MTD compliance.
 Rather than giving you another accounting interface to learn, it lets you chat with your books in plain English.
 Ask "how much did I spend on travel this quarter?" and get an instant answer.
 Upload a receipt and it gets categorised automatically using AI.
 When your quarterly deadline approaches, AccountsOS prepares your submission and walks you through confirming the figures — no manual data entry required.
 Key advantages of AccountsOS for MTD: - **AI-native** — built from the ground up with AI, not bolted on afterwards.
-The AI understands UK tax rules, HMRC categories, and can explain your figures in plain English. - **Free during Early Access** — no cost while we build out the platform.
-Early adopters lock in at £9/month when pricing starts. - **UK-specific** — designed exclusively for UK taxpayers.
+The AI understands UK tax rules, HMRC categories, and can explain your figures in plain English. - **AI does the work** — the AI categorises transactions, captures receipts, and builds your return, so you review rather than type.
+It is £20 a month after a 14-day free trial, with no card required to start. - **UK-specific** — designed exclusively for UK taxpayers.
 Every category, deadline, and rule is HMRC-aligned. - **Voice-first** — talk to your books while driving, walking, or cooking.
 No screen required. - **HMRC integration** — direct API connection to HMRC for MTD submissions, VAT returns, and deadline tracking. - **Receipt dump** — forward receipts by email or upload them.
 AI handles categorisation and matching.
 AccountsOS is not trying to replace Xero or QuickBooks for large businesses with complex needs.
 It is built for the solo founder, freelancer, or landlord who wants MTD compliance without becoming an accountant.

 Bridging Software: For Spreadsheet Users